gamewavefans/GameWaveFans/BUILD.md

 ## Continuous Integration

-After each commit, a release named `0.0.0-nightly` is updated with the latest changes in the code.
+After each commit, binaries are build and stored in a Github Action artifacts.

 ## Releases